Yousef-8/Knowledge-Tracker/readme.md

 Knowledge Tracker allows users to:
 - Log topics they are studying
 - Receive related YouTube videos, Wikipedia information, and DuckDuckGo links
-- View their learning progress.
+- View their learning progress
 - Sign up using email/password or Google OAuth

 This project demonstrates full‑stack development, external API integration and secure authentication